-Which universities may I visit for a semester or two, or do research as a postdoc?
+At which universities may I study for a semester or two, or do research as a postdoc?

-Generally, you may choose any university recognized in Germany (Anabin) for your visit abroad.
+Generally, you may choose any university recognized in Germany (Anabin [German]) for your visit abroad.
 If there is no contract between Freie Universität Berlin or FSGS with the chosen university, doctoral candidates or their supervisors should have a good relationship with the relevant department, as an invitation is required to waive tuition fees.
-Postdocs are usually not charged any fees for a research residence.
 Our office is happy to help initiate contact.

 As a doctoral candidate / researcher at Freie Universität Berlin you have many opportunities for visits abroad that are already contractually protected.
 The contracts regulate that no tuition fees are charged, and that you will have administrative support through the relevant department.
 As a doctoral student you have to apply for the positions available in these programs and observe their deadlines.
-If necessary, you should interrupt your scholarship at FSGS (request to the board).
-Under no circumstance may incurred costs be billed twice, or two scholarships be paid out at the same time.
-In these cases, please visit our office in due time so that we can advise you.
-Postdocs may point to these contracts when they contact a university and ask about opportunities for a research visit.
-Please inform our office before you initiate contact.
+Please visit our office in due time so that we can advise you.
 We will support you and work together closely with dept. IV (International Services) at Freie Universität Berlin.

-As a member of FSGS you may use the FSGS’s partnerships for your visit abroad.
+As a member of FSGS you may use FSGS’s partnerships for your visit abroad.
 Through our contracts, doctoral candidates have two exchange positions available annually at the institutes listed below.
-Our office will send out a query to check for demand in mid-January.
+Our office will send out a query to check for demand at the beginning of the year.

 International partnerships at FSGS

-- Faculty of Modern and Medieval Languages, University of Cambridge (Great Britain)
+- Faculty of Modern and Medieval Languages and Linguistics, University of Cambridge (Great Britain)

-- Faculty of Modern and Medieval Languages, University of Oxford (Great Britain)
+- Faculty of Medieval and Modern Languages, University of Oxford (Great Britain)